luissantanaa/backend-engineer-challenge-project/README.md

 ## Postman Collection
 Besides using the sandbox in /docs, you can also use the following postman collection to test the API.
 Reminder that the /populate and /data endpoints require a Bearer token obtained from the /login endpoint.

+Both /signup and /login come with request bodies prepared to test the endpoints.

 ```
 {
 	"info": {